 Wheelwriter: The Wheelwriter family features a daisy wheel.
 This said, I don’t own a Wheelwriter yet!

-This page presents my collection of 26 IBM typewriters as of April 2025 (excluding a couple of parts machines), covering almost 45 years of history.
-The collection includes uncommon machines, as well as the rare, and possibly unique, IBM MT/SC system.
-For more, read The IBM Magnetic Tape Selectric Composer - Part 1.
+This page presents my collection of 29 IBM typewriters as of May 2025 (excluding a couple of parts machines), covering almost 45 years of history.
+The collection includes uncommon machines, as well as the rare, and possibly unique, IBM MT/SC system (for more, read The IBM Magnetic Tape Selectric Composer - Part 1).

 The collection